 receives a deduction for two children

-Who is entitled to a deduction
+Who is entitled to deduction

 You will receive a child deduction even if you rent out an apartment, car or other property.
-To do this, you need to submit a 3-NDFL declaration to the tax office, in which you indicate the annual income received and claim the right to deduct.
+To do this, you need to submit a 3-NDFL declaration to the tax office, in which you indicate the annual income received and claim the right to deduction.

 How much will I save

-Thus, not only parents can receive the deduction, but also stepmother, stepfather, guardians, adoptive parents, trustees and divorced parents, if they financially support the child.
+Thus, not only parents, but also stepmothers, stepfathers, guardians, adoptive parents, trustees and divorced parents can receive a deduction if they provide financial support for the child.

 Who can double the deduction